How Many Miles Should a Used Car Have?

-When buying a used car, people tend to have difficulty gauging the value of the car.
-Sure, a second-hand car will be easier on your wallet than a brand-new car, but how do you judge whether the used car is worth the money you pay?
+When buying a used car, people tend to have difficulty gauging the value of the vehicle.
+Sure, a secondhand car will be easier on your wallet than a brand-new car, but how do you judge whether the used car is worth the money you pay?

 Table of Contents

 The general rule of thumb to calculate a reasonable mileage is to assume that car owners drive at least 12,000 miles each year on average.
-That is,
+That is:

-Number of miles x Age of the car = Reasonable mileage
+12,000 x Age of the car = Reasonable mileage